 Usually I don’t show people the photos I’m taking on the back of my camera, because I feel the photos will not look as good, and also because since I haven’t done any culling yet there may be some photos that turn the subject off.
 This time around though, one subject asked to see the photos and was then absolutely thrilled of the results.
 I then showed all subjects the photos midway through their session, because I felt they would be even more psyched and would be more willing to work with me on improving their poses even more.

 In the end, these photos were used for the promotion of the talks the researchers would deliver on the Dies Natalis of this university.
-I’ve also added them to my own portfolio, because I was honoured to capture these big thinkers.
 One dilemma I was stuck with though, was the classical question whether or not black or white worked better.
 For my portfolio I went with color, if only for the fact that I feel too many of my portraits are in black and white already.